TheGoodlike13/liberty_or_death/README.md

 It still works!
 God IBM tutorial sucks :D

 I even tried removing more.
-If I touch the location of the application, however, it runs, but it gives massive NullPointerException.
+If I touch the location of the application, however, it runs, but it gives a massive NullPointerException.
 I'd say that's not good.

 ### In summary